seanking/seanking.github.io/_posts/2021-01-24-Companion-Object-in-Kotlin.md

 var car = Car.CarFactory.create();
 ```

 Some JVM libraries (e.g., JUnit) depend on static methods.
-To support these libraries Kotlin has an `@JvmStatic`
+To support these libraries Kotlin has a `@JvmStatic`
 annotation.
 The `@JvmStatic` annotation instructs the Kotlin compiler to generate real static fields and methods.

 ```kotlin